mphowardlab/essential-math/calculus/series-expansion.md

 \end{alignat*}
 $$

-#### In general, we could determine--
+In general, we could determine--

 $$f^{(n)}(x) = \frac{(-1)^{n+1}\cdot(n-1)!}{x^n}$$

-#### --to get the infinite series.
-However, for practical purposes, we will usually stop at either first or second oder polynomials since that is easier to work with!
+--to get the infinite series.
+However, for practical purposes, we will usually stop at either first or second order polynomials since that is easier to work with!